Vgamer702/hello-world/README.md

 # hello-world
 The Begining
-Never too late to learn something new.
+It's never too late to learn something new.